 - You will be exposed to a wide range of public health leaders and practitioners who are working in the field of Public Health, making real changes to benefit the health of populations.

-This MPH comprises two taught semesters plus one research-based component.
+Introduction This MPH comprises two taught semesters plus one research-based component.
 Semesters 1 and 2 involve a mixture of formal lectures, tutorials and group work and Semester 3 focuses on the dissertation.
 Programme content is based on the Diploma (part A) Examination Syllabus for Membership of the UK Faulty of Public Health.

 Semester 1 modules